MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/finalize-the-package-rollout-for-a-flight-submission.md

 ms.assetid: e4a645f6-1f00-4af5-80d6-d2ee179acc8a
 ---

-# Finalize the package rollout for a package flight submission using the Windows Store submission API
+# Finalize the rollout for a flight submission

 Use this method in the Windows Store submission API to [finalize the package rollout](../publish/gradual-package-rollout.md#completing-the-rollout) for a package flight submission.
 For more information about the process of process of creating a package flight submission by using the Windows Store submission API, see [Manage package flight submissions](manage-flight-submissions.md).